josephwilson8-nhs/test_publish_to/README.md

-# test_publish_to
+# test_publish_to_and_from

-This is the destination repository being used to explore options for publishing releases from the private RAP CoP repo to the public version.
+This is either the source or destination repository being used to explore options for publishing releases from the private RAP CoP repo to the public version.